Back to blog

 Domains and APIsCanonical URLs, API docs, staging endpoints, rate limitsPrevents missed surfaces and accidental testing of the wrong target

-User rolesAccounts for owner, admin, staff, customer, auditor, and read-only rolesEnables real authorization and access-control testing
+User rolesAccounts for owner, admin, staff, customer, auditor, support, and read-only rolesEnables real authorization and access-control testing

 Data boundariesDummy tenants, seeded records, masked data, prohibited datasetsProtects sensitive data while keeping tests realistic